jerryscript-project/iotjs/docs/Writing-New-Builtin-Module.md

 Sometimes native handler should call JavaScript function directly.
 For general function calls (inside current tick), you can use `iotjs_jhelper_call()` function to call JavaScript function from native-side.

-And for asyncronous callbacks, after `libtuv` calls your native function, if you want to call JS-side callback you should use `iotjs_make_callback()`.
+And for asynchronous callbacks, after `libtuv` calls your native function, if you want to call JS-side callback you should use `iotjs_make_callback()`.
 It will not only call the callback function, but also handle the exception, and process the next tick(i.e. it will call `iotjs_process_next_tick()`).

-For asyncronous callbacks, you must consider the lifetime of JS-side callback objects.
+For asynchronous callbacks, you must consider the lifetime of JS-side callback objects.
 The lifetime of JS-side callback object should be extended until the native-side callback is really called.
 You can use `iotjs_reqwrap_t` and `iotjs_handlewrap_t` to achieve this.

 (Work In Progress)